Tuesday, January 24, 2017 3:40 AM

 meteorology professor Bob Weisman.
 Please note that I make the forecast, not the weather!

 Are you interested in studying meteorology?
 If so,

-go to the Earth and Atmospheric Sciences Department home page.
+go to the Atmospheric and Hydrologic Sciences Department home page.